ipfs-inactive/research-bitswap/analysis/prelim_strategy_analysis.md

 game-theoretic perspective.

 [^resource]: In reality, peer homogeneity limits this process to some extent;
-    however, to simplify this initial analysis, we assume all peers have an equal capacity for sharing data.
+    however, to simplify this analysis, we assume all peers have at least enough resources to share data at the desired rate.

 System Model
 ============